Fizzadar/pointlessramblings.com/posts/What Mailchimp Considers an Email.md

 $mast=failchimp
-$title=What Mailchimp Considers and Email Address
+$title=What Mailchimp Considers an Email Address
 $date=23/07/2017

 Recently I've been working with Mailchimp's API.
 The task was simple: to write a script to keep in sync an internal user list with a Mailchimp mailing list - simple stuff.
 I set about writing the thing and, bar for the fairly regular API timeouts (don't batch >500), all was good.